Print Edition - 2016-05-21 | News

 Graft case filed against 12

-The Commission for Investigation of Abuse of Authority (CIAA) on Friday filed a corruption case at the Special Court against a dozen individuals including a professor at Tribhuvan University (TU) for presenting a fake inspection report while allocating the MBBS quota for the Pokhara-based Gandaki Medical College and Teaching Hospital.
+May 21, 2016-The Commission for Investigation of Abuse of Authority (CIAA) on Friday filed a corruption case at the Special Court against a dozen individuals including a professor at Tribhuvan University (TU) for presenting a fake inspection report while allocating the MBBS quota for the Pokhara-based Gandaki Medical College and Teaching Hospital.

 An inspection team deployed by the Institute of Medicine under TU and the Nepal Medical Council (NMC) had presented a fake report recommending that the medical college had the intake capacity of 150 students for MBBS course.
 But a CIAA investigation has found that the college lacked basic infrastructure and faculty members.
 The anti-graft body in a statement on Friday said